zhidout/zircon/docs/syscalls/interrupt_wait.md

 wait until either an interrupt occurs for the interrupt vector associated with *handle* or another thread calls **zx_interrupt_signal()** on *handle*.

+For level triggered interrupts, **interrupt_wait()** will mask the interrupt before returning and unmask the interrupt when it is called again the next time.
+For edge triggered interrupts, the interrupt remains unmasked.

 ## RETURN VALUE

 **interrupt_wait**() returns **ZX_OK** when an interrupt has been received,